Insight Articles

 The law requires that any multi-story, commercial or public building provide a means for a disabled person to request evacuation assistance in an emergency situation.
 These areas of refuge are generally required on each floor, with the exception of the ground floor.
 The Americans with Disabilities Act (ADA) outlines specific requirements for such features as … Read more

-Electrical Arc Flash: Does It Really Apply To Me?
+Electrical Arc Flash: Does It Really Apply to Me?

 It seems that over the past several months we have been hearing more and more about the hazards and codes related to electrical arc flash.
 There have been many seminars, conferences and training sessions popping up that are intended to raise awareness and explain the requirements associated with this electrical phenomenon.
 One reason we are … Read more